ZhenyingZhu/StudyNotes/SystemDesign.md

 - Writing to the Database When a Node Is Down:
   - client writes changes to all 3 replicas in parallel.
 When it receives 2 ok, it treats the write as succeed, even more replicas are failing.
   - When read, reads from all 3 replicas.
 Use the version number to determine which is the most up-to-date writes.
+  - To let once unavailable node catch up, there are 2 ways:
+    - Read repair: when the client detects a node is left behind, makes a writes to let it catch up.
+Works well when values are frequently read
+    - Anti-entropy process: a background process constantly looks for differences between replicas and copy data around.
+Write orders are not guaranteed.
+Also could have a huge delay.
+  - Quorums for reading and writing: if there are n replicas, every writes must be confirmed by w nodes to be considered as successful.
+Must query at least r nodes for each read. w + r >= n.
+Normally n is a odd number (3 or 5). w = r = (n + 1) / 2.
+When read, we can tolerate n - r nodes to be unavailable.
+When writes, n - w.

 **HERE**: <https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/ch05.html>

+Limitations of Quorum Consistency